Expand description

 §When Shouldn’t I Use It?

-It’s equally important to discuss when thingbuf
+It’s equally important to discuss when thingbuf should not be used.
+Here are

 some cases where you might be better off considering other options: